cbmem ringbuffer is broken

 edit: Uploaded a patch at https://review.coreboot.org/#/c/19720, please help test it out!

-#6 Updated by Julius Werner almost 2 years ago
+#6 Updated by Julius Werner about 2 years ago

 Patrick Rudolph wrote: